 Over 20 million people in theUnited States, alone, have the disease.
 By 2030, according theNational Institutes of Health (NIH), 20 percent of allAmericans--about 70 million people--will have passed their 65th birthday and will be at a higher risk of osteoarthritis.

 Arthritis limits the everyday activity of 8 million Us citizens, and this disability creates huge problems for the persons, their families, as well as the nation as a whole.
-Each year, arthritis results in 9,500 deaths as well as 750,000 hospitalizations.
-According to the National Center for Chronic Disease Control, in 1997,medical care for arthritis (in the U.S.) was $51 million.
+Each year, arthritis results in 9,500 deaths and 750,000 hospitalizations.
+According to the National Center for Chronic Disease Control, within 1997,medical care for arthritis (in the U.S.) was $51 thousand.

-In some people it progresses quickly and in others the symptoms are usually much more serious and painful.
-Medical practitioners do not yet know what causes arthritis, but they believe a combination of factors including: being overweight, the aging process, family history, joint injury, and stresses on the joints from work or sporting activities.
+In some people it advances quickly and in others the symptoms are usually much more serious and painful.
+Medical practitioners do not yet know what causes arthritis, but they think a combination of factors including: being overweight, the aging process, genealogy, joint injury, and stresses on the joints from work or sporting activities.

-There is No Single Treatment that Applies to Every Person Who is Affected With Arthritis
+There is No Single Treatment that Applies to Everybody Who Suffers from Arthritis

-With your personal input, a medical specialist will build up a management as well as treatment plan designed to minimize your specific pain and improve the function of the joints.
-A number of treatments can provide short-term alleviation.
-They include: medications such as acetaminophen or ibuprofen, the use of hot and cold packs, using a splint or a brace to protect painful joints, or perhaps using muscle-relaxing massages.
+With your personal input, a medical professional will establish a management and also treatment plan designed to minimize your specific pain and also improve the function of the joints.
+A number of treatments can provide short-term settlement.
+They include: medications such as acetaminophen or ibuprofen, the use of hot and cold packs, using a splint or a brace to protect joint pain, or perhaps using muscle-relaxing massages.

-The long-term, pain relief may be found with: new drugs, called biological reaction modifiers, which reduce inflammation in the joints; corticosteroids such as Prednisone; weight reduction; dietary changes; workout (swimming, walking and low-impact aerobic exercise); and even surgery to replace a joint that has badly deteriorated.
-In some instances, nutritional supplements may be of use.
+The long-term, pain relief may be found with: new drugs, called biological reply modifiers, which reduce inflammation in the joints; corticosteroids such as Prednisone; weight reduction; dietary changes; workout (swimming, walking and also low-impact aerobic exercise); and even surgery to replace a joint that has badly deteriorated.
+In some instances, nutritional supplements may be helpful.

 The long-term goal of pain management is to help you cope with this chronic, often disabling disease.
-You may be caught in a cycle of pain, depression, and tension.
+You may be caught in a cycle of pain, depression, and anxiety.
 To break this cycle, you need to be an active participant in managing your pain.
-The role you play in planning the treatment is very important.
+The role you play in planning your own treatment is very important.
 You and your health care providers must work together closely to develop a personalized and effective treatment program.
-Research has shown that patients who are well informed and participate actively in their own personal care, experience less pain, make much less visits to the doctor and lead a much more enjoyable life.
+Research has shown that patients who are well informed and participate actively in their own care, experience less pain, make fewer visits to the doctor and lead a much more enjoyable life.

-About the author:Larry Denton is a retired history teacher having taught 33 years at Hobson High in Hobson, Montana.
-He is currently VicePresident of Elfin Enterprises, Inc. a small business dedicated to providing information and resources on a variety of topics.
+About the particular author:Larry Denton is a retired history teacher having taught 33 years at Hobson High in Hobson, Montana.
+He or she is currently VicePresident of Elfin Enterprises, Inc. a business dedicated to providing information and resources on a variety of topics.
 For an therapy room full of information and valuable resources to assist you in dealing with arthritis, visit http://www.
 ArthritisAide.com.